2 min read

 All Organizations Are at Risk

 The DBIR sheds light on the fact that increasingly every industry is at risk.
 Businesses don’t have to be large, or holders of a significant amount of personal or customer information and financial resources to be targeted.
-Unfortunately, even small businesses are becoming prime targets as they made up 43% of all security incidents that were analyzed by the DBIR.
+Unfortunately, even small businesses remain prime targets.

 The traditional strategy of firewalls, antivirus software and applying security patches is no longer enough to protect your organization against today’s threats.